upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/trainer_class_sprite_sync_diagnostics.md

 - affected battle label and trainer ID, if known
 - old/new class ID and old/new pic ID from the log marker
 - visible trainer sprite label in words
-- whether the battle is regular, rival, gym, Elite Four, champion, boss or runtime-source
+- whether the battle is regular, rival, player, gym, Elite Four, champion, boss or runtime-source
 - confirmation that the displayed class label and visible trainer sprite match the logged target class